iCliniq Logo

 Following are the three main categories of cachexia:

 Studies have reported that up to 80 percent of the patients diagnosed with late-stage cancer have cachexia.
 Almost one-third of people with cancer face death due to this condition.
-The mechanism is that tumor cells tend to release various substances that can reduce the appetite.
+The mechanism is that tumor cells release various substances that can reduce the appetite.

-Also, patients with cancer undergoing treatment can experience severe nausea or damage to the digestive tract, thus, making it difficult to eat and absorb nutrients.
+Also, patients with cancer undergoing treatment can experience severe nausea or damage to the digestive tract, thus making it difficult to eat and absorb nutrients.
 When the body gets fewer nutrients, it attempts to burn fat and muscle.
 Cancer cells use the limited nutrients left in the body for their multiplication and survival.

 As mentioned earlier, cachexia occurs in the late stages of serious conditions as follows: